+Fig.7 21 images from test dataset that were misclassified by the simple CNN model

 Discussion and conclusion

 The reasonable high accuracies obtained by several pre-trained methods along with our own CNN model suggest that deep learning networks are capable of extracting key features from the chest x-ray images.
 Eventually the efficient feature extraction process helps to distinguish the images accurately compared to other conventual machines learning methods.
 Initial literature survey revealed that, most of the previous research work pertain to binary classification (Covid vs Non-Covid) showed better accuracy results compared to multi-class chest x-ray image classification(See Table 1).
-We intended to develop a more robust CNN model that could outperform some of the pre-trained models specific to image classification task outlined in section 2.2 above.
-Our initial results seem to be promising in order to achieve our goal of using our CNN architecture as final model for this project.
-However, we yet to complete full research on finalizing CNN layers and make necessary adjustments in hyperparameter selection as of this writing.
+We intended to develop a more robust CNN multiclass model that could outperform some of the pre-trained models specific to image classification task outlined in section 2.2 above.
+Our initial results seem to be promising in order to achieve our goal of using our own CNN architecture as final model for this project.
+However, we yet to complete full research on testing different CNN architectures and make necessary adjustments in hyperparameter selection as of this writing.

 Furthermore, given the limited test data sample for this project, we decided to incorporate k-fold cross validation technique to evaluate our models.
 This resampling procedure had a single parameter called k that refers to the number of groups that our chest x-ray image dataset was to be split into.
 For our model evaluation practice, we will choose k = 5 i.e., one unique fold was chosen as a test set and the remaining folds were chosen as a training dataset.
-It may be possible that the model misclassifies a Covid-19 image as pneumonia image or vice-versa since we were not able to achieve 99% - 100% accuracy.
-Second, the limited number of Covid-19 images made a bit difficult to train the deep learning models from scratch, which was overcome by using deep transfer learning method in the current study.
+We keep analyzing the images that were misclassified in the validation and test stage to understand how to improve accuracy of our model.
+Although 6K samples provided a good model accuracy so far, in the future, accuracy of these models could be improved even more if additional samples are used in the train stage.

-This research work can be extended with greater number of Covid-19 images in future.
-We aim to deploy our final model on cloud platform to make it publicly accessible for medical professionals which would expedite the Covid-19 screening test, make the process autonomous and lower the overall medical expenses in conjunction with eliminating additional operational issues faced by the Healthcare systems.
+This research work can be extended with greater number of Covid-19 and Pneumonia images in future.
+We aim to deploy our final model as a public web applicationaccessible for medical professionals which would expedite the Covid-19 and Pneumonia screening tests, make the process autonomous and lower the overall medical expenses in conjunction with eliminating additional operational issues faced by the Healthcare systems.

 REFERENCES